armaandamani/OpenCV-basics/README.md

 # OpenCV-Project

-This project was intended to help me familiarize myself with the functions of Python's openCV & Librosa libraries.
+This project was intended to help me familiarize myself with the functions of Python's openCV library.

 Checklist: